adamkarl02/Wikipedia-Path-Finder/README.md

 # Wikipedia Path Finder

 This Python script is designed to navigate Wikipedia articles.
-Leveraging both the Wikipedia API and machine learning models, the script intelligently finds a path from one specified article to another.
+Leveraging both the Wikipedia API and machine learning, the script intelligently finds a path from one specified article to another based on semantic relevance.

 ## How It Works